 So, strap on your apron, and let’s embark on this culinary adventure together!

-Carbon Steel Knife Basics
+Carbon Steel Kitchen Knives: The Basics

 Alright buddy, let me give you the lowdown on carbon steel knives.
 Imagine steel as a family, and carbon steel is that cool cousin with an extra bit of “oomph.”
 Basically, carbon steel is steel that has more carbon in it than your regular steel – we’re talking around 0.2% to 2.1% by weight.